JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/exakta-lens-sony-camera.md

 ### 6. Glue the space to the lens

-I used hot glue to glue the spacer to the lens of the Exackta.
+I used hot glue to glue the spacer to the lens of the Exakta.

 <img src="../../images/img_2388.jpg.avif" height="720">